gerassimos/dgs19/resources/iot-c/Readme-gnmic.md

  - will handle message from listener of the `subscribe-request-topic` topic
  - subscribe(SubscribeConfigureDTO.SingleTarget)
    - ignore if already exist
-   - create chanel if is the first Subscription of the target
+   - create channel if is the first Subscription of the target
    - create Subscription
    - send Subscription state change Alive(connected and streaming)
  - unsubscribe(SubscriptionCfgDTO.SingleTarget)